verwo/Cisco-IOS-Command-CheatSheets/router_commands.md

 It will display the routing table ONLY with the directly connected networks (routes).

 >:trophy: **Best practice:** OSPF routers **within an area** use **and need unique IDs** to identify themselves.
 It is highly convenient to manually set a desired router ID with the ``router-id`` command.
-The routers in the network elect the router with the highest interface priority as the DR. The router with the second highest interface priority is becomes the BDR.
-If the interface priorities are equal, then the router with the highest router ID is elected the DR. The router with the second highest router ID is the BDR.

 ### OSPF verification